 This kit essentially allows a maker to create an 8x8 LED matrix of any size.
 They can be chained together to create larger LED arrays.Designed by S.T.E.A.M.
-Electronics, Ships from United States of America
+Electronics in United States of America

 What is it?
 The MAX7219 64 LED breakout board allows inventors/makers/artists/hackers to use the functionality of the MAX7219 8x8 LED array without the limitation on the size of the array.
 All 64 ...Read More…